The True Cost of Traditional Financing Products

 This article is from Excelsior Growth Fund, a Venturize supporter.

-Small business owners seeking funding to start, operate, or expand their businesses often fall prey to banks and lenders who are deceiving about the costs associated with borrowing.
+Small business owners seeking funding to start, operate, or expand their businesses often fall prey to lenders who are deceiving about the costs associated with borrowing.
 Monthly interest rates alone are not an indicator of the overall cost of a loan.
 Predatory lenders may hide additional costs, such as the annual percentage rate (APR), closings costs, service fees, and other fees or penalties.
 If you are a small business owner looking for financing, it is essential that you do your research not only to calculate cost accurately, but also to become aware of all lending options available to you.

 The following are examples of lending options from traditional banks that may be impractical or unaffordable once you calculate the complete cost: